 Formed to encourage and support the ideals of the Democratic Party, College Democrats is open to any student interested in politics who wants to become involved with party activities.

 Freedom Rings is the student organization committed to fostering understanding about issues effecting the gay, lesbian, bisexual, and transgender individual.
 Membership is open to all people committed to this mission, including heterosexual allies.

 Any student interested in Spanish/Hispanic culture is welcome to join.
 The club sponsors cooking lessons and trips to N.Y.C., Washington, D.C., and local restaurants.
 Hispanic Alliance organizes dance nights in the Underground each semester and participates in the annual International Culture Day held on campus.

 This organization teaches and helps its members to improve color guard skills and hopes to perform at events.
 All students are welcome to join.
 Members meet and practice weekly.

 The Student Alumni Association is an on-campus organization designed to bridge the gap between LVC students and alumni.
 Members learn the importance of being active alumni and strive to establish relationships with alumni for the benefit of all students.
-S.A.A. members participate in many annual College events including the Latin Series, Founders Day, Oktoberfest, Senior Send-Off, and Alumni Weekend.
+S.A.A. members participate in many annual College events, including the Lazin Series, Homecoming, and Senior Send-Off.

 This branch of Student Government plans and implements a variety of social and educational events for the LVC community.
-The board sponsors coffeehouse performances by LVC students at MJ’s Coffeehouse and a variety of performances (comedians, bands, etc.) nearly every Friday night in the College Center.
-Lectures and special cultural events are scheduled throughout each semester.
+The board sponsors coffeehouse performances by LVC students at MJ’s Coffeehouse, Saturday bus trips and a variety of performances (comedians, bands, etc.) nearly every Friday night in the Mund College Center.
 Membership is open to all students interested in getting involved in the programming of social and educational events.